There are a number of different types of courses and different registration types.

 to five business days after the published class start date.
 After the semester add/drop

 deadline, dropping or withdrawing from classes with irregular dates cannot be done

 via UAOnline.
-Students may submit an Add/Drop Form at the University Center or use the online Student-Initiated Drop Form.
+Students may submit an Add/Drop Form at the Enrollment Services Center or use the online Student-Initiated Drop Form.
 Check Dates and Deadlines for specific semester add/drop deadlines.